snowdriftcoop/snowdrift/BEGINNERS.md

 Advanced users should adapt any of these instructions as seen fit.

-These instructions assume you use Debian testing or some variant of Ubuntu.
-Our general [GUIDE](GUIDE.md) has some notes for other systems.

 If you need *any* help at any point, come say "hi" at our freenode.net IRC channel [#snowdrift](https://snowdrift.coop/p/snowdrift/w/irc).
 We are always happy to assist and answer *any* questions!